I beg to move,

 I will just mention a couple of points that my hon.
 Friend the Member for Harrow East made.
 He is a strong champion for his constituency and it was great to hear him also talking about Jewish holidays and his constituency.
 He mentioned the need for employers to understand and to be sympathetic to the needs of particular individuals, and we will continue to monitor that.

 I thank the hon.
 Member for Harrow West (Gareth Thomas), who is another strong champion for his constituency, for his contribution.
-However, even though he was very determined that he wants to increase the number of public holidays, I am yet to be convinced about the type of extension that suggested.
+However, even though he was very determined that he wants to increase the number of public holidays, I am yet to be convinced about the type of extension that he suggested.
 Nevertheless, it was great that he was able to make his point.

 Finally, I will touch on the contribution by the hon.
 Member for Ellesmere Port and Neston.
 As I have outlined, we receive a lot of requests for different holidays.
 We have had requests for St George’s day and an “EU independence” day, and very recently there was a request regarding Harry and Meghan’s wedding.
 I am sure that the requests for new bank holidays will continue as time goes on, and I am also sure that all the constituents out there would always relish the thought of another day off work.
 The hon.
 Gentleman also talked about employers’ awareness of religion, and that is key to what I will come on to later.